• Skip to primary navigation

 Green garlic has a long stem with leaves at the end, while green onions have a bulbous white bottom with long green leaves.

-The texture of green garlic is thinner, and the color tends to be more vibrant than that of green onions.
+The texture of green garlic is thinner, and the color is usually more bright than that of green onions.

 In terms of flavor, green garlic has a strong, pungent taste that is similar to regular garlic, while green onions have a milder taste with a slight sweetness.